Our volunteers have produced a small but steadily growing series of books that we know you will find interesting - details below.

 Sheringham Ganseys - People, Places, Patterns

-(Rita Taylor, Lesley Lougher, Jan Hillier and Lisa Little)
+(Rita Taylor, Lesley Lougher, Jan Hillier, Ken Holloway and Martin Warren)

 Sheringham was a centre of excellence in the production of ganseys.
 The book looks at the history of gansey knitting, the techniques, general design features and dispels a myth or two along the line.
 It moves on to examine the history of the east coast fishing industry, living style and conditions in fishing families and charts the industry's decline over the last four decades.